 Crack Stitching

 However, when cracks do advance further, they can spread, weaken the structure, and invite water damage.
-Crack stitching is a proven way to stabilise masonry walls, stop cracks from worsening, and restore strength without needing to rebuild.
+That’s when repairing cracked brickwork matters.
+Crack stitching is how brick wall crack repair works: a proven way to stabilise masonry walls…

 Wall crack stitch rods, often known as helical bars or crack stitching ties (e.g., Helifix), are 6mm-8mm stainless steel, twisted, or profiled bars used to repair cracked masonry.
 They are bonded into horizontal mortar joints with grout to bridge, strengthen, and stabilise walls, preventing further cracking while allowing for natural building movement.